Part One - Caelan's Sowing of Seeds

-It was a cool, crisp evening, and the sky was slowly but surely beginning it’s transition from day, to night.
-As I laid silent and still in the comforts of my soft and warm, large and wooden four poster bed, I thought deeply about only one thing: It was as though my tongue had possessed a mind of its own, for it would constantly shift to be directly under a new, sharp fang that had finally finished ripping excruciatingly through my young gums.
-It was the first of many pains, I knew, as my milk teeth would fall, and my adult teeth would take their place in my mouth.
-I was not worried about those teeth.
+It was a cool, crisp evening, and the sky was slowly but surely beginning the transition from day to night.
+As I laid silent and still in the comforts of my soft and warm four-poster bed, I brooded over one thing only.
+It was as though my tongue had possessed a mind of its own, for it would constantly shift directly under a new sharp fang that had finally finished ripping excruciatingly through my young gums.
+It was the first of many pains, I knew, as my milk teeth would fall, and my adult teeth would take their place.
+I was not worried about these teeth.
 It was the appearance of the second fang that had me fretting.
-When it would decided to grow in, which would be at a random time, like any tooth, my life would change, and I would no longer be an innocent little boy.
+When it grew in, which would be at a random time like any tooth, my life would change, and I would no longer be an innocent little boy.
 So far, it had remained hidden.

 Quickly deciding against staying in bed, I pushed back the covers, stretched my muscles out, ready for movement, and sat up.
 Still sleepy and groggy, I sat there for some time, fighting the desire to fall back down onto my bed and return to sleep.

-Before I was able to calculate how long I had remained idle, a soft knock on my bedroom door was heard.
+Before I could calculate how long I had remained idle, a soft knock on my bedroom door resonated through the room.

 “Caelan, dear, are you awake?”
-Came the soft, quiet voice of my mother.
+Came the quiet voice of my mother.

-As my mother slowly opened the door and stepped into my room, a sweet scent of sunflowers wafted in with her.
-It was a smell that had always managed to lift my spirits into something brighter, and the scent was soft enough just to cling to the air, not to soak it.
-Taking in a long, deep breath, I inhaled the scent.
+As she slowly opened the door and stepped into my room, a sweet scent of sunflowers wafted in with her.
+It was a scent that had always lifted my spirits to something brighter.
+The scent was soft enough to only cling to the air, not to soak it.
+Taking in a long deep breath, I inhaled the scent.
 My heart and my mood lifted.

 “Did you sleep well?”
 She asked as she closed the door.

 She stood before my armoire, with every intent to help me dress for the night.
-She was a very pretty woman, and at that time in my life, her beauty was unmatched.
-Her coppery hair was brushed to a shine and placed artistically around her head.
-There were many small twists and braids wrapped in such a manner that they looked like little roses.
-The style was completed was a singular hairpin, with a ruby rose on the top.
+She was a beautiful woman; her beauty was unmatched.
+Her coppery hair shone like a glimmering garnet and placed artistically around her head.
+There were many small twists and braids wrapped in such a manner that they looked like little roses, completed with a singular hairpin, with a ruby on the top.
 Her face was pale and clear of any blemish.
-Her eyes, wide, doe-like, and as bright a green as well watered grass.
-For that night, she wore an olive green velvet gown that had puffed out sleeves and golden trimming around the bodice.
+Her eyes, wide, doe-like, and as bright a green as well-watered grass.
+For that night, she wore an olive-green velvet gown that had puffed out sleeves and golden trimming around the bodice.
 It had laced up in the back, tied tight and neat.
-A white strip of lace, with a golden butterfly broach attached adorned her slender neck.
+A white strip of lace, with a golden butterfly broach attached, adorned her slender neck.

 “Good.”
-She replied with a nod and a smile before opening the doors to the armiore and selecting my clothes.
+She replied with a nod and a smile before opening the doors to the armoire and selecting my clothes.

-Muttering quietly to herself as she selected a crisp white button-up shirt with puffy sleeves, a black vest with golden buttoning and some black trousers, her lace necklace had slipped up her neck slightly, and I saw that at the base of my mother’s long neck were two deep, dark puncture wounds.
-I had seen these wounds on both of my parents over the short years that I had lived, always been curious about them and why they were there, but I never asked about them.
+Muttering quietly to herself as she selected a crisp white button-up shirt with puffy sleeves, a black vest with golden buttoning and some black trousers, her lace necklace had slipped up her neck slightly, and I saw that at the base of my mother’s long neck were two deep dark puncture wounds.
+I had seen these wounds on both of my parents over the short years that I had lived.
+I had always been curious about them and why they were there, but I never asked.
 It was not my place to know.

-“It appears that my son is curious about my little wounds.”
-She laughed softly as she gently closed the door with the arm that was not draped with clothes, and smiled at me.
+“My son is curious about my little wounds.”
+She laughed softly as she gently closed the door with the arm that was not draped with clothes and smiled at me.

-Unable to deny this fact, I blushed hotly and turned my face away, hoping to hide my embarrassment.
+Unable to deny this, I blushed hotly and turned my face away, hoping to hide my embarrassment.

-“Do no scowl so, my Son.”
-She said softly.
+“Do not scowl so, my son.”
+She whispered.
 “You will ruin your handsome features.”

 “Why are you injured?”
 I asked, choosing not to look at her, lest she see my irritation at her being hurt.

-“Unfortunately, you are too young to be told such things.”
-She replied kindly as she moved toward me and sank down to my level.
-“But one day, when you are a fine and handsome young man, you will understand.”
+“Unfortunately, you are too young to be told such things yet.”
+She replied kindly, as she moved toward me and sank to my level.
+“But one day, when you are a fine young man, you will understand.”

 My child’s mind had failed to understand my mother’s words that day.
 Most children would put away whatever they did not grasp, but I could not.
 I was a seeker of knowledge and a watcher.
 Not understanding something was always abhorrent to me.

-Satisfied that her words had reached me, she pushed herself up, and flew about my room, pushing back curtains, straightening pillows, and smoothing bed-covers.
+Satisfied that her words had reached me, she pushed herself up to stand and flew about my room, pushing back curtains, straightening pillows, and smoothing bedcovers.
 With the tidying done, she tasked herself with dressing me for the night.

 “You will be a very handsome young man.”
-She told me as we stood before my tall, narrow mirror, when I was neatly dressed and primed.
+She told me as we stood before my tall, narrow mirror, impeccably dressed and primed.

-As I stared back at both of us, I felt as though I were staring at two versions of my mother, save my dark hair I was in possession of her fine, and feminine features, her full lips, her fine brows, her high cheekbones, her slender nose and small forehead.
+As I stared back at both of us, I felt as though I were staring at two versions of my mother.
+Save for my hair, I had her fine and feminine features.
+Her full lips, her fine brows, her high cheekbones, her slender nose and small forehead.
 I also had her bright grassy green eyes, but my hair was a deep chocolate brown.
-It hung straight and smooth around the base of my neck.
-I was given a deep side part, shortening the hair around my face to hang around my jaw.
+It hung smoothly around the base of my neck.
+I wore a deep side part, shortening the hair around my face to hang around my jaw.
 Looking back at myself, I felt old.

 “You must always be clean and well-groomed.
 To be anything less would insult your beautiful looks.
 Remember that.”